Photometric Redshift PDFs via Neural Network Classification for DESI Legacy Imaging Surveys and Pan-STARRS: Results

-For PS1DR2+unWISE, a similar pattern emerges: the SDSS-only model achieves $\sigma_{\mathrm{NMAD}} = 0.0245$ and $\eta = 0.48\%$, while the DESI-only model yields $\sigma_{\mathrm{NMAD}} = 0.0224$ and $\eta = 0.34\%$, comparable to the combined result.
+For PS1DR2 + unWISE, a similar pattern emerges: the SDSS-only model achieves $\sigma_{\mathrm{NMAD}} = 0.0245$ and $\eta = 0.48\%$, while the DESI-only model yields $\sigma_{\mathrm{NMAD}} = 0.0224$ and $\eta = 0.34\%$, comparable to the All result.
 These results demonstrate that DESI DR1 substantially improves photo-$z$ performance, while the combination with SDSS provides additional gains through more complete sampling in color-magnitude space.
+This performance improvement at high redshift is directly connected to DESI's targeting strategy: DESI ELGs extend the spectroscopic coverage of star-forming galaxies to $0.6 \lesssim z \lesssim 1.6$, with the selection optimized toward $1.1 \lesssim z \lesssim 1.6$; the highest-redshift part of this population is weakly represented or largely absent from SDSS spectroscopy.
+DESI LRGs provide complementary dense coverage of red galaxies to $z \sim 1.2$ in our matched sample (Figure~\ref{fig:color_redshift_comparison}).
+The SDSS-only model's sharp degradation at $z > 1.0$ (Figure~\ref{fig:nmad_vs_z}) is consistent with the reduced spectroscopic coverage of these populations in its training data.